A Comprehensive Evaluation of YOLO-based Deer Detection Performance on Edge Devices: Materials and Methods

 \subsection{Inference on edge devices}

-The YOLO models were trained on high-performance workstations, as described in Section~\ref{sec:sub:training}.
+The YOLO models were trained on high-performance workstations.
 However, for applications such as deer detection, real-time identification and localization are essential for system effectiveness.
 One approach is to outsource inference to a cloud-based server, where live video frames are continuously transmitted and processed, with detection results returned to the client \citep{bandaru_review_2024}.
 However, such solutions often face challenges related to bandwidth requirements, latency, and network security.

 Edge computing provides an alternative by enabling local image or video processing, thereby reducing latency and ensuring rapid response.
 Performing all computation on the local device also creates an independent detection and tracking system, which is particularly advantageous in remote agricultural settings where reliable cloud connectivity cannot be guaranteed \citep{off-the-shelf}.
 A wide range of off-the-shelf edge devices are available for such applications, including single-board computers (SBCs) such as the Raspberry Pi, NVIDIA Jetson platforms, USB accelerators, and mobile devices with embedded CPUs and GPUs \citep{alqahtani2024benchmarkingdeeplearningmodels}.
-In this study, we evaluate inference performance on two representative devices: a CPU-based Raspberry Pi and a GPU-accelerated NVIDIA Jetson platform (Figure~\ref{fig:devices}).
+We evaluate inference performance on two representative devices: a CPU-based Raspberry Pi and a GPU-accelerated NVIDIA Jetson platform (Figure~\ref{fig:devices}).